kubb-labs/kubb/docs/plugins/plugin-client/paramsType.md

 How to pass your params.
+Here you can switch between object-style parameters and inline parameters.

 |           |                        |
 |----------:|:-----------------------|